 Many survey schemes may explain the design better.
-See for example a mainframe exposition: [MORE].
+See for example a mainframe exposition: [More].
 By adhering to the general way or ways built into essays here, you "get to the (some) welcoming arms" - ways which can serve as a stepwise training route too.
 Practice is easier told of than done.
-Training may get hard, but should not exceed one's capacities and calibre.
+Training may get hard, but one is advised not to exceed one's capacities and calibre.

 Note in particular: The first two (blue) beads are grouped under "tick" below.
 Tick consists of two spans or levels of accomplishment, in other words.
 And so on with the rest.

 The little figure is designed for beginning attempts and as an iconic reminder too.